lordblendi/py-medium-markdown-converter/README.md

 The script accepts two parameters:
 - `u` is for the user name.
 Mandatory and has to be a string.
 - `l` is for limit.
 Number of posts to retrieve.
 Not mandatory.
 Integer and the default is 10 by Medium.
 Zero will be swapped to one.
+- 'c' is category for the posts.
+If it doesn't exists, it will be 'medium'